palkan/action_policy/docs/graphql.md

 end
 ```

+Check out this issue on how you can implement a `verify_authorized` callback for your mutations: [#28](https://github.com/palkan/action_policy-graphql/issues/28).

 ## Handling exceptions

 The query would fail with `ActionPolicy::Unauthorized` exception when using `authorize: true` (in raising mode) or calling `authorize!` explicitly.